Nav42016/SC1015_FCEE_Group3_Project/README.md

 - Machine Learning Models

 ## Machine Learning Models Used
-- GBM Model
+- Gradient Boosting Machine Model
-- SVM Model
+- Supervised Machine Learning Model
 - Logistic Regression Model
-- Neural network
+- Neural Network

 ## Conclusions
 We can understand the important factors that affect the amount of co2 emissions based on the dataset using different machine learning models.